 A three-day mourning ceremony has been declared, with flags in the country ordered to fly half-mast in honor of the designer.

-May 26, 2019: Duncan Finigan, global head of brand management and marketing at Oofos, has died after a battle with breast cancer.
+May 26, 2019: Duncan Finigan, global head of brand management and marketing at Oofos, died after a battle with breast cancer.
 She was 59.

 Finigan launched her career at Reebok International as a marketing intern upon graduating from Boston College, where she earned a degree in business.
 Over the next 16 years, she was tasked with leading strategic brand and marketing initiatives for nine footwear categories, eventually being named VP of the performance division.